mangeshmatke9/LocalMind/README.md

 ---

 ### 💬 Sending Your First Message
-Send a message naturally and interact with the local AI.
+Send a message and interact with the local AI.

 ![Thinking Indicator](Images/Sending%20First%20Message.png)